M.S. in Nursing - Individualized Program

 *Applicants must hold licensure to practice as a Registered Nurse in the State of Maine or multi-state compact license by date of admission.

 Our curriculum allows students to develop a program of study that builds upon their professional interests and career goals.
+Students will meet with their advisor early in the program of study to determine which option they wish to pursue.
 Throughout your coursework, you’ll work closely with an academic advisor to ensure the program meets your needs.

 - NUR 504: Theory Development in Nursing (3 credits)